Do Go On - 345 - Dame Julie Andrews

 including the Academy Award for Best Actress for Julie Andrews.

-She's got the Academy Award.
+she's got the Academy Award

-She must be close to an EGOT if she isn't.
+She must be close to an ego

-You'd think she would have won a Tony at some point.
+You'd think she would have won a Tony at some point

-No Tony.
+No Tony

-No Tony.
+No Tony

-I go through some of her awards at the end.
+I go through some of her awards at the end

-She was dating a Tony.
+She was dating her Tony

-She married a Tony.
+She married a Tony

-Does that not count?
+Does that not count

-I've dated a Tony.
+I've dated a Tony

-So I'm only an ego away.
+So I'm only an ego away

-Well, I've had sex with a Grammy.
+Well I've had sex with Grammy

-I mean, who cares?
+I mean who cares

 Oh, I have some follow-up questions.

+Follow-up questions.
 Is that a title or a name?

 Literally went through all the awards and thought,